 Dual Degree Process

-- You can apply for the Master of Communication and Media (MCM) Program in junior or senior year as a Communication Major at Rutgers School of Communication and Information (SC&I) as part of this Dual Degree program.
+- You can apply for the Master of Communication and Media (MCM) Program in junior or senior year as a Communication or Journalism and Media Studies major at Rutgers School of Communication and Information (SC&I) as part of this Dual Degree program.

 - If accepted, you can plan a course of study that accommodates taking any combination of four (4) MCM courses or 400 level undergraduate courses and these will count toward both your undergraduate and MCM credit requirements.
 For example, you could take two 400 level and two MCM courses in your Senior year.
 Or, one 400 level course and three MCM courses.